Indoor Air Quality & Mattresses

 - Since foam degrades over time, it’s logical to assume that its ingredients are, to some degree, continuously escaping into the air.

-- Most fabrics and fibers are treated with many kinds of chemicals.
+- Most fabrics and fibers are treated with chemicals.

 - Mattresses “treated” to repel dust mites contain pesticides.